-The above-mentioned way that HDAC2(-/-) DT40 mutants gain un-programmed and new cell function to diminish excessively accumulated IgM H- and L-chains as unnecessary materials by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through numerous generations during continuous cultivation is obviously different from the so-called endoplasmic reticulum (ER) stress response/unfolded protein response and others.
+The above-mentioned way that HDAC2(-/-) DT40 mutants gain un-programmed and new cell function to diminish excessively accumulated IgM H- and L-chains by means of irreversible creation of chromatin structure plasticity with epigenetic modifications through numerous generations during continuous cultivation is obviously different in molecular mechanisms from the so-called endoplasmic reticulum (ER) stress response/unfolded protein response as quality control to eliminate defective products and others.
+Naturally, the way to eliminate unnecessary products (large amounts of IgM H- and L-chains) is clearly different from the many well-known life phenomena, e.g., the alterations in the colors of snowshoe hare's hairs and ptarmigan's feathers between summer and winter seasons, and the mimicries of Philomachus pugnax and Papilio polytes probably based on supergenes, because these are programmed functions in response to environment change and their related genome information is unchanged.

-We expanded the above-mentioned hypothetic way on the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic concept on the way for gaining un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity surrounding proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications through numerous generations (cell divisions) in higher eukaryotes.
+We expanded the above-mentioned hypothetic way (the 4C theory) on the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic concept on the way for gaining un-programmed and new cell functions by means of irreversible creation of varied chromatin structure plasticity surrounding proximal 5'-upstream regions of specific transcription factor and chromatin-modifying enzyme genes with epigenetic modifications through numerous generations (cell divisions) in higher eukaryotes.
+The details of the universal concept on the 4C theory are as follows.

 When higher eukaryotic cells firstly encounter an intra- and/or extra-cellular environment change in their lives, they gradually acquire the ability to adapt themselves to the new environment change or exclude it (if unnecessary, abnormal, unexpected, uncomfortable and/or painful) through numerous generations (cell divisions).
-Using the ECRR/ECRS, the 4C machinery and other components, the eukaryotic cells start a chain reaction of response to the new environment change as follows (Figs. 20 and 21).
-First of all, the new environment change is recognized by means of the ECRR/ECRS, which may be localized nearby the nuclear membrane as a nucleus-cytoplasm barrier (probably at the inner nuclear membrane where hetero-chromatin is possibly located) (Fig. 20).
+Using the ECRR/ECRS, the 4C machinery and other components, the eukaryotic cells start a chain reaction of response to the new environment change as follows (Figs. 20 and

+21).
+First, the new environment change is recognized by means of the ECRR/ECRS, which may be localized nearby the nuclear membrane as a nucleus-cytoplasm barrier (probably at the inner nuclear membrane where hetero-chromatin is possibly located) (Fig. 20).
 There is a possibility that putative specific molecule(s) acts as the intermediary sensor at this step to recognize the new environment change.
-Naturally, there is certainly another possibility that ECRR/ECRS should be newly created through gathering of its components based on the fluid mosaic model of membrane, if it consists of them.
+Naturally, there is certainly another possibility that ECRR/ECRS should be newly created through gathering of its components based on the fluid mosaic model of membrane, if they exist separately within the lipid bilayer membrane.
 Next, putative signal(s) concerning the new environment change is genome-widely transmitted to the chromatin structure within the nucleus through numerous generations (cell divisions).
 Following the initial acceptance of the putative signal(s), the 4C machinery induces a slight alteration in the chromatin structure surrounding proximal 5'-upstream regions of numerous genes encoding chromatin-modifying enzymes, transcription factors, and related enzymes and factors with epigenetic modifications.
 The transduction of the signal(s) and spontaneous unbalanced response to the new environment change are successively repeated and converged into the restricted chromatin structure surrounding proximal 5'-upstream regions of various specific members of the above-mentioned factor and enzyme genes.
 Finally, this successive signal transduction concerning the new environment change causes various epigenetic modifications of histones and/or DNA within the restricted chromatin regions of the aforesaid specific genes with acetyl, methyl, phosphate, ubiquitin and ADP-ribose groups and/or others.
 Of these various epigenetic modifications, acetylation and deacetylation of several specific Lys residues of core histones H2A, H2B, H3 and H4 may be the major ones.